Afshin Azizi

-Afshin Azizi (افشین عزیزی) is an Iranian composer and musician, widely recognized for his extensive work in film, television, and documentary scoring.
-He is known for his ability to blend cinematic orchestration with elements of traditional Persian music, creating distinctive soundtracks that have garnered critical acclaim in Iran and at international festivals.
+Afshin Azizi (افشین عزیزی) is an Iranian composer and musician, known for his work in film, television, and documentary scoring.

 Career

-Azizi’s professional career officially began in Iranian television, composing his first score for the series Khatereh Fardā (2008).
-He gained wider recognition after composing the soundtrack for the hit drama series Paria (2016), directed by Hossein Soheili Zadeh.
-Following Paria, Azizi worked on several successful television productions, including Anaam (2017–2018) under director Javad Afshar, Matador (2013), Gasht-e Vijeh (2016) and Khab-Zadeh (2019).
+Azizi's professional career began in Iranian television; his first score was written for the series Khatereh Fardā (2008).
+He later composed the soundtrack for the hit drama series Paria (2016).
+Following Paria, Azizi worked on several television productions, including Anaam (2017–2018) under director Javad Afshar, Matador (2013), Gasht-e Vijeh (2016) and Khab-Zadeh (2019).

-In cinema, Azizi has composed scores for a wide range of feature films such as Abajan (2017), There Will Be Blood on Wednesday (2015), Dying in September (2014), Starless Dreams (2016), and the critically acclaimed biographical drama Gholamreza Takhti (2019).
+In cinema, Azizi has composed scores for feature films such as Abajan (2017), There Will Be Blood on Wednesday (2015), Dying in September (2014), Starless Dreams (2016), and the biographical drama Gholamreza Takhti (2019).
 His score for Gholamreza Takhti earned him a nomination for Best Original Score at the 37th Fajr Film Festival and the Hafez Awards.

-Azizi is also notable for his significant contributions to documentary and art-house cinema.
-He composed the score for Finding Farideh (2018), Iran’s official submission for the Best International Feature Film category at the 92nd Academy Awards.
+Azizi has also worked in documentary and art-house cinema.
+He composed the score for Finding Farideh (2018), Iran's official submission for the Best International Feature Film category at the 92nd Academy Awards.
 His score for this film won Best Original Music at the 11th Cinéma Vérité (Iran International Documentary Festival) in 2017.
-Azizi has scored numerous other internationally recognized documentaries, such as A House for You (2019) and Writing Hawa (2024), the latter premiering at the International Documentary Festival Amsterdam (IDFA).
+Azizi has scored numerous other documentaries, such as A House for You (2019) and Writing Hawa (2024), the latter premiering at the International Documentary Festival Amsterdam (IDFA).

-In animation, his first score for the acclaimed animated short In the Shadow of the Cypress (2023) received significant praise and won the Best Score for Short Animation at the 2024 Portland Festival of Cinema, Animation & Technology.
-The film was also shortlisted for the Academy Award for Best Animated Short Film.
-Directors Hossein Molayemi and Shirin Sohani lauded Azizi's work on the film, describing him as a "genius composer" who used a "minimal approach" to enhance the narrative.

 Beyond film and television, Azizi has released several singles, including "Shouting at the Wind" (2023), "Nobody Is Waiting for You" (2023), "Jangale Asfalt (Titraj Payani) [feat.
 Arash Azizi]" (2024), "Sistan" (2024), and "Ashes of a Dream" (2025).
 He has collaborated with leading Iranian directors such as Hossein Soheili Zadeh, Javad Afshar, Bahram Tavakoli, and acclaimed documentary filmmakers like Kourosh Ataee and Azadeh Moussavi.
-Azizi also served as a sound engineer for the album "The Lords of The Secrets," a collaboration between Sohrab Pournazeri and Homayoun Shajarian.
+He also served as a sound engineer for the album "The Lords of The Secrets," a collaboration between Sohrab Pournazeri and Homayoun Shajarian.